-Namibia under canvas small group safari
+Namibia tours under canvas, small group safari

 PlanetAdmission fees to the Big Cat rehabilitation project ensures that the valuable work undertaken by the charitable foundation is supported.
 The foundation has rehabilitated over 80% of cats back into the wild since its work began.